Chicago police demand resignation of city's top prosecutor after Jussie Smollett case

 “I was elected by the people of Cook County to pursue community safety, prevent harm, and uphold the values of fairness and equal justice," Foxx said in a statement.
 "I’m proud of my record in doing that, and I plan to do so through the end of my term and, if the people so will it, into the future.”

-Smollett was indicted by a grand jury on 16 charges of felony disorderly conduct after allegedly lying to police about being the victim of a racist and homophobic hate crime on March 8.
+Smollett was indicted by a grand jury on 16 charges of felony disorderly conduct after being accused of lying to police about being the victim of a racist and homophobic hate crime March 8.
 The actor told officers in January that masked men hurled racist and homophobic slurs before beating him.

-Chicago police said after interviewing two brothers identified as persons of interest in the case that Smollett paid the brothers $3,500 to orchestrate the attack.
+Chicago police said after interviewing two brothers identified as persons of interest in the case that Smollett paid the duo $3,500 to orchestrate the attack.

 A little more than two weeks after the indictment, prosecutors dropped all the charges against Smollett in an unannounced court hearing.